Intermittent solutions of the stationary 2D surface quasi-geostrophic equation: Introduction

 \subsection{Outline of Paper}

-In Section \ref{section2} we recall the basics of Littlewood-Paley theory as well as the construction of the Mikado flows.
+In Section \ref{section2} we recall the basics of Littlewood-Paley theory and function space theory as well as the construction of the intermittent blobs.
 We also prove some technical lemmas which will be useful in the ensuing arguments.
 In Section \ref{section3} we give a brief overview of the convex integration argument that is to follow and modify Definition \ref{def:weak_para_soln} to allow for weak paraproduct solutions to the relaxed SQG momentum equation.
 In Section \ref{section4} we state our inductive proposition, Proposition \ref{prop:ind}, and use it to prove Theorem \ref{thm:main}.
 The first portion of Section \ref{section5} is used to construct the increment $w_{q+1}$, which is then used to build the sequence of Nash iterates.
 The remaining part of Section \ref{section5} is dedicated to the proof of Proposition \ref{prop:ind}.